Environmental Services Program

 Cooperative Stream Investigation (CSI)

-This new level of training allows the Stream Team Program to gain additional water quality information utilizing volunteer collected samples for analysis by the State Environmental Laboratory within the Missouri Department of Natural Resources.
 The Volunteer Water Quality Monitoring (VWQM) Program component of Stream Teams provides education and training regarding water quality.
 Volunteers are taught to monitor physical, biological, and chemical parameters of Missouri’s rivers and streams.
+The CSI level of training allows the Stream Team Program to gain additional water quality information through Environmental Protection Agency (EPA) approved methods analyzed at professional laboratories

-Training has produced many volunteers who are capable of collecting water samples for analysis by the Missouri Department of Natural Resources Environmental Laboratory.
-Volunteers who have successfully completed VWQM Program classes through Level 2 may be eligible to participate in CSI monitoring.
-CSI Volunteers will be trained to collect and properly handle samples according to Missouri Department of Natural Resources protocols.
-Volunteer data collected in this manner will be of a high and documented quality, comparable to agency data, and can play an important role in the Department’s decision making process relating to TMDL studies, permit evaluations, and for long-term resource studies.
+Volunteers who have successfully completed Level 2 may be eligible to participate in CSI monitoring.
+CSI volunteers will receive additional training to meet Missouri Department of Natural Resources protocols.
+Volunteer data collected in this manner will be of a high and documented quality, comparable to agency data, and can play an important role in the department’s decision making process relating to total maximum daily load (TMDL) studies, permit evaluations, and for long-term resource studies.